alphagov/government-service-design-manual/service-manual/measurement/performance-platform.md

     url: /service-manual/measurement/performance-platform
 ---

-The [Performance Platform](https://www.gov.uk/performance) is for service managers that need to be able to make data-driven decisions based on both digital and non‑digital sources.
+The [performance platform](https://www.gov.uk/performance) is for service managers that need to be able to make data-driven decisions based on both digital and non‑digital sources.

 It’s a toolkit that allows you to supply service data in return for alerts, visualisations and structured data, which can then be used to: